Hoffs/theme-sunset.nvim/README.md

 Simple plugin that automatically switches theme from dark to light based on sun position.
-It does not use any API to get information about current sun position, but relies on provided latitude/longtitude, time and some smart calculations (variant of suncalc).
+It does not use any API to get information about current sun position, but relies on provided latitude/longitude, time and some smart calculations (variant of suncalc).

 For example see: https://www.suncalc.org/

-For plugin to work properly your latitude and longtitude has to be provided.
+For plugin to work properly your latitude and longitude has to be provided.

 It works primarily by setting background option to 'dark' or 'light', but can also change colorscheme as well.